cfatrane/nextjs-boilerplate/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Features 🛠️

-- **Husky** 🐶 : Automatically lint your commit messages, code, and run tests upon committing or pushing.
-- **i18n** : The process of designing and developing software so it can be adapted for users of different cultures and languages
-- **ESlint** : Statically analyzes your code to quickly find problems.
-It is built into most text editors and you can run ESLint as part of your continuous integration pipeline.
-- **Prettier** : An opinionated code formatter.
-It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.
-- **Shadcn** : A collection of beautifully designed, accessible, and customizable React components that you can use to build modern web applications with Next. js.
-- **Tailwind** : A utility-first CSS framework that streamlines web development by providing a set of pre-designed utility classes.
-- **VSCode** : Configuration file and recommended extensions

-### Soon

-- **Authentication**
-- **Crowdin** : A localization management platform that aims to make the translation process more efficient.
-- **Jest**: For unit and integration testing
-- **React Hook Form** : A library that helps you validate forms in React.
-- **Github Actions** : A continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
-- **Storybook** : A development environment tool that is used as a playground for UI components.
-It allows us, the developers, to create and test components in isolation.
-- **Sentry** : For real-time error tracking and monitoring
-- **Stripe** : Stripe powers online and in-person payment processing and financial solutions for businesses of all sizes.

 ## Project Structure 📁